 United Way of the Brazos Valley is the Local Board Chair for the Emergency Food & Shelter Program (EFSP).
 The Local Board is charged to distribute funds appropriated by Congress to help expand the capacity of food and shelter programs in high-need areas around the country.
 The Local Board will determine how the funds awarded to funded counties are to be distributed among the emergency food and shelter programs run by local service agencies in the area.
 EFSP was created in 1983 to supplement and expand the work of local social service agencies, both nonprofit and governmental, to help people with economic emergencies (not disaster-related [i.e., fires of any kind, floods, tornadoes, etc.] emergencies).
 Therefore, EFSP funds are not to be used to provide economic assistance for circumstances that are the immediate result of a disaster situation.
 The Local Board is responsible for recommending agencies to receive these funds and any additional funds made available under this phase of the program.

-The Local Board is not accepting applications for EFSP funding at this time.
+The Local Board is not accepting applicatios for EFSP funding at this time.
+Applications are due by 5:00 pm on October 4, 2019.
 Click below for more information.

 Community Builder Grants - Up to $1,000

 Applications and awards are granted each year.
 The application becomes available via the United Way of the Brazos Valley website in the 1st quarter every year.
 These grant applications are part of United Way of the Brazos Valley's Youth Leadership Cabinet.
 Agencies selected for funding are announced in May.

 The Youth Leadership Cabinet is not accepting applications for Community Builder Grants.
 Click below for more information.